cocodrilodog/tools-motion-kit/README.md

 ## 8 Handle `Motion` Objects Out of MotionKit

-`Motion` objects can be instantiated independently of the `Animate` class.
+`Motion` objects can be instantiated independently of the `MotionKit` class.
 If you do so, you will need to handle their lifecycle by yourself.
 For example, you would need to properly handle multiple `Motion` objects that will try to animate the same property of an objects in overlaping times.

 Examples: